GST State Code List & Jurisdiction (2025)

 What are GST State Codes?

-GST state codes are two-digit numbers assigned to each state and Union Territory in India.
-These codes form the first part of the 15-digit GSTIN (Goods and Services Tax Identification Number) that every registered taxpayer receives.
-For example, in the GSTIN 32BBBB0000B1Z56, the first two digits '32' represent the state code, indicating that the business is registered in Kerala.
-The next 10 digits BBBB0000B1' correspond to the taxpayer's PAN, followed by one digit signifying the number of registrations under the same PAN, and the last two digits serve as default and checksum values.
+GST state codes are two-digit numbers that are assigned to every state and Union Territory in India.
+These codes are part of the 15-digit GSTIN (Goods and Services Tax Identification Number) that every registered taxpayer receives.
+The first 2 digits of the GSTIN indicate the state where the business is registered; then the 10-digit PAN number; 1 digit signifying the number of registrations; and 2 digits having default and checksum values.

 GST State Code List of India

-Thus, businesses need to know about the State code GST list, which forms the first 2 digits of the GSTIN.
+Thus, it is important for businesses to know about the GST state code list, which forms the first 2 digits of the GSTIN.
 This state code list under GST is prescribed as per the Indian Census of 2011 and is as follows:

 State